Septic Tank – How Do I Empty My Septic Tank? – Answered By D.C. Merrett

 When should I empty my septic tank?

-- A big sign that you need to have your septic tank emptied is if your washing machine or toilet starts becoming slow.
-If your toilet flush is weak and you can’t find any other reason for it then you should get your septic tank checked by a professional company as soon as possible.
-Waste is pushed through your plumbing into the septic tank, which is separated as it enters the tank.
-The solids will sink to the bottom of the tank, which is usually the sludge that needs to be emptied.
+- A sign that you need to have your septic tank emptied is if your washing machine or toilet runs slow.
+If your toilet flush is weak and you can’t find any other reason for it then you should get your septic tank checked.
+A professional company like D.C Merrett can check your tank as soon as possible.
+When a septic system works as it should. waste gets pushed through your plumbing into the tank.
+This waste separates as it enters the tank.
+The solids sink to the bottom of the tank, which usually makes up the sludge that needs to draining.
 It’s this solid waste that will cause problems if it overfills the tank.
-When the level of sludge raises too high drainage issues can arise which results in major problems.
-If this sludge is left to fill the tank then the cost to repair your septic tank can be incredibly high.
+When the level of sludge raises too high, drainage issues can occur.
+If this sludge isn’t emptied, it will cause huge amounts of damage to the tank.
+The cost to repair your septic tank can be very high.

-- Another sign that your septic tank is blocked is when you can see “overflow” on the ground.
-It’ll be really obvious if the tank is overfilling as you will notice the foul smell that is coming from the ground.
-You may also notice waterlogged areas where the drainage field would be since the liquid waste has nowhere to go which results in too much liquid being pumped into the drainage field.
-Again, if you spot this happening to your septic system then you should contact a professional company straight away as leaving this any further will mean huge costs to repair it.
+- Another sign that your septic tank needs emptying is when you can see “overflow” on the ground.
+It’ll be obvious if the tank is overfilling as you will notice the foul smell that is coming from the ground.
+You’ll also notice waterlogged areas where the drainage field would be.
+This happens as the liquid waste has nowhere to go.
+This results in too much liquid that’s pumped into the drainage field.
+If you spot this happening, you should contact a professional company straight away.
+Leaving issues like this can result in further costs incurred when it comes to repairing it.